pdn4kd/dispatch_scheduler/README.md

 Each simulation directory contains a summary file titled as YYYYMMDD.#####.txt, which matches the name of the directory it was created in.
-This file contains some of the general information about the simulation, like the start and end time (in UTC), the name of the target list(?), and and others.
+This file contains some of the general information about the simulation.
+Currently this consists of: start and end time (in UTC), site name, and instrument name.
-Needed feature include docstring from weighting function, location, and instrument used.
-*This is innacurate, but a useful template -- pdn4kd
+Weighting function used is not listed, though probably should be.

 Each target that was observed will have a a file titled NAME.txt, which includes a single line header of the columns, and each row after being a successful observation.
 The first observation line is just an initialization, and should not be considered.
 (An observable object with 0 successful observations will have 2 lines in its output file)